Chart Color Schemes

 Bunyip - Garfield features high concentrations of family households, with a fairly typical median household size

 Family households constitute 80.0% of all households, including 39.5% couples with children, 31.0% couples without children, and 8.5% single parent families.
 Non-family households comprise the remaining 20.0%, with lone person households at 18.5% and group households comprising 1.7%.
-The median household size is 2.8 people, matching the Greater Melbourne average.
+The median household size is 2.8 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households